 Hebron is easily reached by public transport from Jerusalem's central bus station.
-Bus 160 goes straight to the Israeli-controlled area of the city and costs only 15.6 shekels each way (approx. €3.7).
+Bus 160 goes straight to the Israeli-controlled area of the city and costs only 15.60 shekels each way (approx. €3.7).
 Check out my post on how to spend 4 days in Jerusalem!

 If you want to go to the Palestinian side, you can take bus 21 from the Arab bus station just next to Damascus gate, which will bring you to Bethlehem bus station.
 From there, it will be necessary to get a collective taxi to Hebron (Al-Khalil in Arabic).

 The history and current situation in Hebron are quite complex, and even though it's perfectly safe to visit on your own, I'd say it's essential to visit with a local guide to fully appreciate and understand the city.